-The i-HeCoBatt project will bring advancements on battery heating and cooling systems, improving the overall e-powertrain (PWT) efficiency and reducing the need of raw materials.
+The i-HeCoBatt project brings advancements in battery heating and cooling systems, improving the overall e-powertrain (PWT) efficiency and reducing the need for raw materials.

-The battery pack (BP) will be benefitted from the novel heating and cooling system: the new implemented sensors and associated software together with the improved adaptive TMS (Thermal Management System) performance, thanks to the novel heat exchanger will provide with a greater thermal control.
-It will allow operating in a more stable operational window and managing in a secure way extreme conditions due to fast-charging, weather, etc.
+The battery pack (BP) is benefitted from the novel heating and cooling system: the new implemented sensors and associated software, together with the improved adaptive TMS (Thermal Management System) performance, thanks to the novel heat exchanger, provided with greater thermal control.
+It allows operating in a more stable operational window and managing securely extreme conditions due to fast charging, weather, etc.

-As a consequence, BP operation and service life will be enhanced with increased reliability and safety.
-In addition, the reduction of weight of the heat exchanger has as a direct impact as less energy consumption due to the reduced overall EV weight.
+Consequently, BP’s operation and service life are enhanced with increased reliability and safety.
+In addition, the reduction of weight of the heat exchanger has a direct impact as less energy consumption due to the reduced overall EV weight.

-Indirectly, the novel battery cooling and heating system of i-HeCoBatt coupled with the thermal control strategy developed will support the over-heating control of the system during the charging scenario at high power, which is considered as an extreme condition that can affect the battery service life.
+Indirectly, the novel battery cooling and heating system of i-HeCoBatt coupled with the thermal control strategy developed supports the over-heating control of the system during the charging scenario at high power, which is considered an extreme condition that can affect the battery service life.